syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 End Sub
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet15 | OrderList_Indent_Level_1 }}

-3.A timer event is handled to insert and remove the records.
+3. A timer event is handled to insert and remove the records.
 This results in frequent list changes at regular intervals.
+{% capture codesnippet16 %}​
 {% tabs %}
 {% highlight c# %}
     bool skipTimer = false;